Snake Care Comprehensive Guide

 Problem Sheds

-Stuck shed (dysecdysis) can cause health problems:
+Stuck shed (dysecdysis) can cause health problems.

 Handling

-Most pet snakes tolerate handling well when done properly.
+Most pet snakes tolerate handling well when done properly. your reptile responds quickly when their routine matches their temperament, habitat, and age rather than a template.

 General Handling Guidelines